cosmos/gaia/docs/modules/globalfee.md

 **Note:** Transactions can include zero-coin fees.
 However, these fees are removed from the transaction fees during the fee [parsing](https://github.com/cosmos/cosmos-sdk/blob/e716e4103e934344aa7be6dc9b5c453bdec5f225/client/tx/factory.go#L144) / [sanitizing](https://github.com/cosmos/cosmos-sdk/blob/e716e4103e934344aa7be6dc9b5c453bdec5f225/types/dec_coin.go#L172) before reaching the fee AnteHandler.
 This means `paidfee = "1uatom, 0stake"` and `paidfee = "1uatom"` are equivalent, and similarly, `paidfee = "0uatom"` is equivalent to `paidfee = ""`.
-In the following examples, zero-coin fees are removed from the transaction fees, globalfee refers to `MinimumGasPricesParam` in global fee params, minimum-gas-prices refers to the local  `minimum-gas-prices` setup in `app.toml`.
+In the following examples, zero-coin fees are removed from the transaction fees, globalfee refers to `MinimumGasPricesParam` in globalfee params, minimum-gas-prices refers to the local  `minimum-gas-prices` setup in `app.toml`.

 ### Case 1